 Adult milia can be more stubborn, although it is possible for them to just disappear in adults too.
 The word ‘milia’ is searched in Google nearly 8,000 times a month in the UK… so if you suffer from milia, you are most certainly not alone.

 Their actual cause is unknown, but they’re often found on people with dry or acidic skin.
 Every day your skin rejuvenates by shedding dead skin cells and replacing them with new ones.
 In essence your skin naturally exfoliates itself.
 However, if your skin has trouble shedding all of the dead skin cells, they build up and get stuck under the skin causing the tiny white spots which are visible in milia (or milk spot) sufferers.
 One of the top causes of milia is thought to be the use of products which are heavy in oil or are comedogenic (pore-clogging).
 These are thought to contribute to milia or milk spots as they increase the likelihood of the dead skin cells clogging the pore.

-It may be possible to get rid of milia with some gentle exfoliation.
-And when we say gentle, we do mean gentle!
-Especially with milia under eyes, it is important not to scrub vigorously at your skin as this may actually make the problem worse and/or lead to thread veins.
+It is sometimes possible to get rid of milia with some gentle exfoliation.
+It is important not to scrub vigorously at your skin, especially with milia under eyes, as this may actually make the problem worse and/or lead to thread veins.
 Place a hot (but not burning) wet cloth over your skin for a few minutes.
 Then apply a gentle exfoliator using light, circular movements.
 Repeating this 2 or 3 times a week may disturb the top layer of skin and allow the cysts to fall out.

 Milia or Milk Spot Removal in Winchester